The Stefan problem and free targets of optimal Brownian martingale transport: Preliminaries

 \begin{remark} Let us comment on why the additional condition $\eta (R) =0, \rho(R)=1$ to the corresponding PDE \eqref{eqn:Skorokhod_evolution} is sufficient to determine the unique solution.
 Because $\rho(R)=1$ for the probability measure $\rho$, we have $\rho(R^c)=0$.
 Therefore, the \eqref{eqn:Skorokhod_evolution} behaves like the heat equation for $\eta$ in $R^c$, with the Dirichlet condition which is due to $\eta (R)=0$; therefore the uniqueness is not surprising, especially if $R$ is closed (so $R^c$ is open).
-In fact we will show that we can take $R$ as a closed set; see Section~\ref{sec:potential}, Theorem~\ref{thm:tau-equal-tau-U}. \end{remark}
+In fact we will show that we can take $R$ as a closed set {\red when $(\eta, \rho)$ comes from the optimal solution in Theorem~\ref{thm:optimal-Skorokhod-existence}}; see Section~\ref{sec:potential}, Theorem~\ref{thm:tau-equal-tau-U}. \end{remark}